ITAgnesmeyer/Diga.WebView2/README.md

 - Version 0.9.430 is equipped with completely different interfaces.
 - Version 0.8.355 no longer works on Client - PC.
-- Version 0.9.430 is the current Version on Client - PC's
+- Version 0.9.430 no longer works on Client - PC
 - Version 0.9.488 is the current Version on Client - PC's
-- Version 0.9.515 is the current Version on Client - PC's
+- Version 0.9.515 no longer works on Client - PC
 - Version 0.9.538 is the current Version on Client - PC's
 - Version 0.9.579 is the current Version on Client - PC's
 - Version 0.9.622.11 is the current Version on Client - PC's
 - Version 1.0.622.22 is the current Version on Client - PC's
 - Version 1.0.664.37 is the current Version on Client - PC's
+- Version 1.0.774.44 is the current Version on Client - PC's

 WebView2 [Release-Notes](https://docs.microsoft.com/de-de/microsoft-edge/webview2/releasenotes)